kocubinski/gcosmos/README.md

 It is a bit unconventional to commit a Go workspace file, but while both Gordian and the Cosmos SDK are being actively changed, a fixed Go workspace fits well for now.

-From the root directory, run `./_cosmosvendor/sync_sdk.bash` to clone or fetch and checkout a "known working" version of the Cosmos SDK compatible with the current gcosmos tree, and then apply any currently necessary patches to the SDK.
+From the root directory, run `make deps` to clone or fetch and checkout a "known working" version of the Cosmos SDK compatible with the current gcosmos tree, and then apply any currently necessary patches to the SDK.
-You may need to run `go work sync` from the `gcosmos` directory again.

 ### New patches